Skip to main content

 Jo joined Durham University in June 2018 from Newcastle University Business School where she held the post of Senior Lecturer of Industrial Relations, Work and Employment for 5 years.
 Prior to that, Jo worked at Bradford University School of Management for 10 years holding various positions and before that was at Northumbria University.
 Her career in the field of Industrial Relations began with the Banking, Insurance and Finance Union through her early working years at Lloyds Bank PLC.
 From there, she went on to achieve a First Class Honours Degree in Human Organisations then conducted a Phd on the dynamics of the employment relationship in the Tyneside Shipbuilding and Ship Repair Industry.

 Jo has researched, taught, designed and led varying programmes and modules relating to industrial relations and the sociology of work.
 She takes a critical approach to studying the world of work and the reality of working lives.
 A major focus has been on themes such as social perceptions of the value of jobs, the causes and consequences of low paid work and multiple employment including the correlations between the increase of precarious work and the rise of in-work poverty (IWP).
-This latter topic is still the main focus of her research and has written reports, some also with other colleagues, for policy makers, trade unions and employers.
-There are several projects that have developed out of this work and Jo has worked with various organisations in the North East focusing on The Good Work Agenda focusing on Flexible Work Policies and Underemployment; on barriers to employment for those with protected characteristics and is currently working with an academic team and large Advisory Group looking to explore the potential causes for the rise of IWP in the North East.
+This latter topic is still the main focus of her research and she has written reports, some with other colleagues, for policy makers, trade unions and employers.
+There are several projects that have developed out of this work and Jo has worked with various organisations in the North East focusing on The Good Work Agenda, Flexible Work Policies and Underemployment and barriers to employment for those with protected characteristics.
+She is currently leading an academic team and large Advisory Group looking to explore the potential causes for the rise of IWP in the North East.

-This stems from earlier work on The Forgotten Workers project which gained much positive support and Jo and her colleague, Dr Andrew Smith have presented their findings at various outlets including Portcullis House, the National TUC, various trade union events , various Local Government events and the Durham Miners Gala.
+This stems from earlier work on The Forgotten Workers project with her colleague, Dr Andrew Smith at Sheffield, which gained much positive support.
+They presented their findings at various outlets including Portcullis House, the National TUC, various trade union events , various Local Government events and the Durham Miners Gala.
 She has disseminated her findings at many public events sharing platforms with for example, Yvette Cooper MP and Sir Ken Loach.

 Jo has also used her knowledge and experience proactively in the world of work being a member of the Employee Relations Institute Executive Board joining HR Directors of large multinational organisations, General Secretaries of Trade Unions and Peers of the House of Lords.
-She has also been invited to be an Expert Discussant for varying ‘end of large projects’ including the final colloquium of an EU funded project Changing Employment Final Colloquium: Policy/Social Impact of changing employment held at Université libre de Bruxelles, Belgium.
+She is also a member of ReWAGE, an independent expert advisory group for the recovery and renewal ofwork and employment in the UK.

 Mini-Biography